MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 To perform CD, we utilized the interaction frequency (including cis and trans) from cooler of our compendium of 62 individual Hi-C datasets (as detailed in the paper) for each interaction.

-#### Utilizing Combo Algorithm
+#### Utilizing pycombo Algorithm

-We implemented the Combo algorithm, which is available through the pycombo Python package (https://pycombo.readthedocs.io/en/latest/), as a non-overlapping CD algorithm.
+We implemented the pycombo algorithm, which is available through the pycombo Python package, as a non-overlapping CD algorithm.

 #### Output